 2 apples - cored, cut in half and drizzled with fresh lemon juice

-2/3 cup quick cooking oats
+2/3 cup quick cooking oats 2/3 cup brown sugar

 2 T butter (softened)